flashcordon/big-history/Mystères-physique.md

 ### Les amas de galaxies

 - La grande majorité de la masse des amas de galaxies est constituée de matière noire

+Most baryons in clusters (like Universe) are in form of gas, not stars (6x more).
+In clusters, gravity squeezes gas, heating it to X-ray temperatures (10 7 -10 8 K)

+Primary X-ray observables (density, temperature) relate directly to total (dark plus luminous) mass in a way that’s well understood (hydrostatic equilibrium) and can be well modelled by hydro. simulations.

+X-ray studies of relaxed clusters allow precise, robust measurements of the distributions of both baryonic and dark matter → crucial for cosmology

+ Testing the cold dark matter (CDM) paradigm in relaxed clusters Compare the observed mass profiles and concentration-mass relation for the largest, relaxed X-ray luminous galaxy clusters with the predictions from CDM cosmological simulations.

+Constraints on cosmology from X-ray studies of galaxy clusters Constraints on the mean matter density Ωm and dark energy (Ωde,w) from measurements of the baryonic mass fraction in the largest relaxed clusters (absolute distance measurements).
+Constraints on the mean matter density Ωm, the amplitude of matter fluctuations σ8, and dark energy (Ωde,w), from the evolution of the number density of X-ray luminous clusters (growth of cosmic structure)

+Chandra and (XMM-Newton) provided first opportunity to carry out detailed spatially-resolved X-ray spectroscopy of galaxy clusters

 Researchers used a novel technique that takes advantage of the observation that the outer reaches of galaxy clusters, the largest structures in the universe held together by gravity, show similarity in their X-ray emission profiles and sizes.
 That is, more massive clusters are simply scaled up versions of less massive ones, similar to Russian dolls that nest inside one another.